vitalets/autotester/README.md

 ## Project status
 Autotester is in **early beta** now.
 Not all webdriver commands and features are supported.
 Yet.
+And there can be bugs.
-Please feel free to try it and share your feedback or ideas in [issues](issues) - help us to make it better!
+But feel free to try it and share your feedback or ideas in [issues](issues) - help us to make it better!

 ## Getting started
 1. Download latest [autotester.crx](https://vitalets.github.io/autotester/releases/autotester.crx)